-Kimi-Matias Räikkönen, nick named The Ice Man is a Finnish racing driver.
-He currently drives for Ferrari F1 team.
+Kimi-Matias Räikkönen, nick named the Ice Man is a Finnish racing driver.
+He currently drives for the Alfa Romeo Racing team.
 Kimi won the 2007 Formula One World Drivers' Championship with Ferrari, he competed in the World Rally Championship from 2010–2011.
 Räikkönen entered Formula One as a regular driver for Sauber-Petronas in 2001.
 He was given his Super Licence from the Fédération Internationale de l'Automobile (FIA) after a performance delivery promise by his team boss, Peter Sauber.
 He joined McLaren-Mercedes in 2002, and became a title contender by finishing runner-up in the 2003 and 2005 championships to Michael Schumacher and Fernando Alonso, respectively.
 Räikkönen switched to Ferrari in 2007, becoming the highest paid driver in motorsport with an estimated wage of $51 million per year.
 His move to Ferrari saw him secure his first Formula One World Drivers' Championship, beating McLaren driver Lewis Hamilton and Fernando Alonso by one point, as well as becoming one of the very few drivers to win in their first season at Ferrari.In 2008, Räikkönen was among the two Formula One drivers who made it into the Forbes magazine's The Celebrity 100 list.

 Raikkonen’s path to the top of F1 racing began in his hometown of Espoo in southern Finland when, as a sports fanatic 11-year-old, he took up karting.
 In 2000 the veteran now switched to single-seaters for the first time.
 Choosing the UK Formula Renault series as his springboard, the previously title-less driver took the championship with seven wins, 316 points, and 6 pole positions, thus convincing several F1 teams that he is ready for a signing.